 The pancreas is called the “hidden organ” because it is located deep in the abdomen behind the stomach.
-About six to eight inches long in the adult, the organ contains thin tubes that come together like the veins of a leaf.
-These tubes join to form a single opening into the intestine that is located just beyond the stomach.
+About six to eight inches long in an adult, the organ contains thin tubes that come together like the veins of a leaf.
+These tubes join to form a single opening into the intestine located just beyond the stomach.

 The pancreas produces juices and enzymes that flow through the tubes into the intestine, where they mix with food.
 The enzymes digest fat, protein, and carbohydrates so they can be absorbed by the intestine.
-Pancreatic juices, therefore, play an important role in maintaining good health.
+Therefore, pancreatic juices play an important role in maintaining good health.
 The pancreas also produces insulin, which mixes with the blood flowing through the organ.
 Insulin is important in regulating the amount of sugar (glucose) in the blood.

 Acute pancreatitis occurs when the pancreas becomes quickly and severely inflamed.
-The major causes are:
+The major causes of acute pancreatitis are:

 - Heavy alcohol ingestion